 The first main advantage is that the entry barrier is lower.
 Research shows that the majority of mobile users in the US download an average of 0 apps monthly.
-That's zero.
+That’s zero.
 None.
 That may be because searching for an app in the app store may be a bit counterintuitive depending on the situation.
-Let's imagine that you have an hybrid app on the app store.
-Your new user probably found out about your app/service on its website, so he's already in the browser:
+Let’s imagine that you have an hybrid app on the app store.
+Your new user probably found out about your app/service on its website, so they’re already in the browser:

 - Logs in to your app on the browser;

-- He opens the app store;
+- They open the app store;

 If the user has installed your app, cool!
 However, you must still keep one thing in mind: your app updates independently from your web app, and the updates will take longer.
 Some users might even disable autoupdates altogether.
 Depending on how your app works, you might suffer from users using outdated versions of the code, which might result in issues for them and for you.